AguaClara/Textbook/Introduction/Design_Evolution.rst

  #.
 Four channel inlet/outlet system that enables

      #. dumping flocculated water that doesn't meet specifications
-     #. taking one sedimentation tank offline by placing a pipe stub in the inlet and a cap on the outlet
+     #. taking one clarifier offline by placing a pipe stub in the inlet and a cap on the outlet
      #. dumping settled water that doesn't meet specifications

  #.
 Inlet manifold with flow diffusers that straighten the flow into a continuous line jet
  #.
 Inlet manifold is offset from center to force jet to all go in a consistent direction through the jet reverser
  #.
 Jet reverser that efficiently reverses the direction of the incoming water to be able to resuspend settled flocs that are sliding down the inclines
  #.
 Floc filter that is stable and that reduces the clarified turbidity.
 The floc filter coupled with the jet reverser system produces a very uniform vertical flow into the plate settlers and thus eliminates large scale flow circulation that commonly results in excess flow through some of the plate settlers.
  #.
-Zero settled sludge in the main part of the sedimentation tank
+Zero settled sludge in the main part of the clarifier
  #.
 Hydraulically cleaned with no moving parts
  #.
 Floc Hopper that consolidates the floc slurry prior to draining.